Albert0i/RU330/draft.md

 If the goal of RDBMS is to persist data and use them to serve us, If the bottleneck is disk I/O, even though intricated caching mechanism is employed, even though SSD is employed in the stead of physical disk...
-What if... what if we hold the database in RAM, which is by far the fastest, and persist data to disk on schedule or base on certain events?
+What if... what if we hold the database in RAM, which is the fastest by far, and persist data to disk on schedule or base on certain events?
 Does it simplify our server design?
 Does it mitigate the plight of performance?